 What's a Project Team?

 A project team is meant to be a group of people that temporarily work together on a certain project.
 Users are invited to join the team.
-This contrasts with a regular (=organisational) team that is created by the admin of the system and fits into a more traditional, rigid company hierarchy.
+This contrasts with a regular (=organisational) team that is created by a platform admin or HR officer and fits into a more traditional, rigid company hierarchy.
 Users are assigned to these teams by the admin.

-Project teams are disabled on intuo platforms by default.
+Project teams are disabled on U4TM platforms by default.
 But if you want to work with project teams, you should contact your success manager.
 They will enable this feature for you.

-When enabled, admins can create project teams.
-If you want team leaders to be able to add project teams, this setting should be enabled in the Studio.
+If you want to give team leaders the ability to add project teams, this setting should be enabled on their role.

 How to add a project team